Alejandra Guzmán says goodbye to a great artist: “Rest in peace”

 The announcement of his departure has generated great consternation because, among other things, he was one of the precursors of the career of Mon Laferte.

-“You were my best friend and partner for more than 6 years, you gave me a family in Mexico, you always took care of me when I was sick, you made me laugh a lot, I wrote you many songs and you wrote many too, you were always my teacher and we were very very happy together … I love you Chinito, Rest in Peace “, said goodbye to the Chilean singer-songwriter.
+“You were my best friend and partner for more than 6 years, you gave me a family in Mexico, you always took care of me when I was sick, you made me laugh a lot, I wrote you many songs and you wrote many too, you were always my teacher and we were very very happy together … I love you Chinito, Rest in Peace “, the Chilean singer-songwriter said goodbye.

 A great loss to the world of music.